 I have been stranded on the side of the road in a busy area and not one soul had stopped to check if I was in need of help.
 On one side of that I understand the risk someone must take to stop for an absolute stranger or throw their entire life schedule out of whack.
 But then you have several experiences that go the other way, helping you see that there are more good people than bad in the world.

 My best example is when I (of course) unintentionally ran my V-Strom into a four foot ditch in the middle of nowhereland Allegheny National Forest.
 Some of the ANF forest service roads can have extremely light usage so I was pretty sure I would be camping on the side of the road that night, with what was starting to feel like a broken foot.
 Lo and behold a truck comes past and stops to check on me.
 My saviors swing in to save the day, two good-natured locals literally lifted my 450 pound V-Strom by hand up and out of its earthy cage.
 Luckily the bike sustained only plastics damage, a broken mirror, and a blown fork seal.
 Having to heel shift home over a four-hour ride was interesting and yes, my foot was broken.
-Without the kindness of strangers, a bad situation could have been worse…and I have since picked up a Spot GPS Tracker so I am never alone.
+Without the kindness of strangers, a bad situation could have been worse…and I have since picked up a Zoleo GPS Communicator (my review of the Zoleo hyperlinked) so I am never alone.

 A basic fundamental of humanity is the antithesis of good vs. evil.
 Although a majority of humanity has good intentions there is always an asshole in the crowd, guaranteed.
 With this, you will also see the ugly on our earth.
 Where people take for granted their local surroundings, discarding their used-up rubbish on the shoulders of forgotten byways.
 Sabotaging the beauty, sacking their own natural wonders.
 It is easy to take for granted that in which you live your daily life, but the motorbike brings the mundane to the forefront and reminds you that we should be taking care of our dwellings, both man-made and Mother Nature made.